Mutnedjmet: Death and burial

 Mutnedjmet died soon after Year 13 of her husband's rule in her mid-40s based on a wine-jar docket found in a burial chamber of Horemheb tomb at Saqqara, in Memphis and a statue and other items of hers found here.
-The mummy was found in Horemheb's unused Memphite tomb along with the mummy of a still-born, premature infant.
+The badly damaged remains of her probable mummy was found in Horemheb's unused Memphite tomb along with the bones of unborn or newborn child.
 She appears to have been buried in the Memphite tomb of Horemheb, alongside his first wife Amenia.
 Mutnedjmet's mummy shows she had given birth several times, but the last King of the 18th Dynasty did not have a living heir at the time of his death.
 It has been suggested that she at least had a daughter who was simply not mentioned on any monuments.
-The presence of the infant along with Mutnedjmet in the tomb suggests that this queen died in childbirth.
+The presence of the fetus/infant along with Mutnedjmet in the tomb suggests that this queen died during pregnancy or in childbirth.
 A canopic jar of the Queen is now located in the British Museum.

 Tomb QV33 in the Valley of the Queens, where Queen Tanodjmy, a wife of Seti I was buried, was suggested as a tomb of Mutnedjemet, due to a misreading of the cartouches with the queen's name.
 This erroneous suggestion has been abandoned.